David Lovering

-David Lovering (born December 6, 1961) is an American musician and magician.
+David Sullivan Lovering (born December 6, 1961) is an American musician and magician.
 He is best known as the drummer for the alternative rock band Pixies, which he joined in 1986.
 After the band's breakup in 1993, Lovering drummed with several other acts, including The Martinis, Cracker, Nitzer Ebb and Tanya Donelly.
 He also pursued a magic career as the Scientific Phenomenalist, performing scientific and physics-based experiments on stage.
 When the Pixies reunited in 2004, Lovering returned as the band's drummer.

 As a drummer Lovering was inspired by bands from a variety of genres, including Rush and Steely Dan.

 Biography

 Youth and college

 David Lovering was born in Winchester, Massachusetts and grew up in Burlington, Massachusetts.
 He learned to play drums during his teenage years and joined his high school's marching band.
 According to his friend John Murphy, Lovering was always very "drum oriented" in his musical taste.
 In his high school yearbook entry, Lovering stated his three main ambitions: to be in a rock band, to be an electrical engineer, and to tour with Rush, his favorite band.